• Skip to Content

 AUTO 127 Ignition Systems 2 Units

-This course covers the theory, diagnosis and repair of modern automotive DI and EI ignition systems.
-Topics include ignition system function, combustion requirements, primary system triggering, switching components and operation.
-Topics included are secondary ignition components and operation, ignition timing devices, electronic spark timing function and strategy, as well as distributorless ignition systems i.e. Waste Spark and Coil-on-plug.
-System testing methods, fault isolation techniques, DSO, GDMM, Oscilloscope testing, waveform interpretation, as well as maintenance/driveability fault corrections are also included.
+This course covers the theory, diagnosis and repair of modern automotive ignition systems.
+Topics include ignition system function, combustion requirements, primary system triggering, switching components and operation, secondary ignition components, ignition timing devices, electronic spark timing function and strategy, Waste Spark, and Coil-on-Plug systems.
+Course also includes testing methods, fault isolation techniques and Oscilloscope testing, waveform interpretation, as well as maintenance and driveability fault corrections.

 Lecture Hours: 1 Lab Hours: 3 Repeatable: No Grading: L